algolia/sphinx-docsearch/docs/customization.md

 If you're using any other theme, you can add custom templates in your Sphinx configuration.
 The extension works best, if the theme uses a separate template for the search box.
-Otherwise, you might need to copy a lot of unrelated template code into your custom templates.

 To add a custom template, follow these steps:

-1. Create a new directory in your Sphinx project—for example `_templates/`.
+1. Create a new directory in your Sphinx project, such as `_templates/`.
-1. Create a custom template file with the same name as the template you want to override from your theme—for example, `_templates/searchbox.html`:
+1. Create a custom template file with the same name as the template you want to override from your theme, such as `_templates/searchbox.html`:

    ```html+jinja
    {# _templates/searchbox.html #}